hollowdll/hakjdb/docs/kvdb-cli.md

 # Configuration

-Configurations are stored in a configuration file and can be changed there. kvdb-cli creates this file with default configurations if it doesn't exist.
-The name of the configuration file is `.kvdb-cli.yaml`.
+Configurations are stored in a configuration file and can be changed there. kvdb-cli creates this file with default configurations to the executable's directory if it doesn't exist.
+The name of the configuration file is `kvdb-cli-config.yaml`.
 Configurations are stored in YAML format.

 Here is a list of all configurations with their default values: